enkomio/AlanFramework/README.md

-For personal reason I decided to put this project on hold.
+For personal reasons I decided to put this project on hold.
 ----
 ----